If a retail worker injury has set you back, we'll help you move forward

 Any member of retail staff who is injured in a shop or supermarket accident may be eligible to make a claim for compensation.
 This is a type of work accident claim brought against the owner of the retail outlet and their insurance company.

-#If you decide to make a retail worker injury claim, your work accident solicitor will take you through every step of the claims process.
-Your solicitor will be with you until you win your claim and get the compensation you deserve.
+If you decide to make a retail worker injury claim, your work accident solicitor will take you through every step of the claims process.
+Your solicitor will be with you until you win your claim and get the compensation you need to move forward.

 See also: